 Malrotation with volvulus

 Until about the 10th week of pregnancy, a fetus’s GI tract develops, in part, in the umbilical cord.
-At this point, it returns to the abdomen and rotates 90 degrees to the right.
-The individual components of the GI tract, including the duodenum, which connects the stomach and the intestines, and the intestines themselves, rearrange themselves and begin to settle into a position that will then remain unchanged for the rest of a person’s life.
-At the end of this process, the GI tract is normally fixed; that is, it is contained and supported, and does not move.
+The GI tract then returns to the abdomen and rotates 90 degrees to the right.
+The GI tract rearranges itself and settles into a position that will then remain unchanged for the rest of a person’s life.
+At the end of this process, the GI tract is contained and supported in the abdomen and does not move.

-Occasionally, this series of maneuvers and migrations is not performed properly and part of the GI tract, though still connected, ends up in the wrong place.
-This malrotation, as it is called, can also leave the GI tract unfixed.
-In some cases, this is not a problem; some people end up leading a normal life with an unfixed and rotated bowel.
-However, many babies have severe symptoms.
-Occasionally, as the GI tract settles itself into place, it loops around itself, reducing its blood supply or causing an obstruction.
+Occasionally, this series of steps does not occur properly, and part of the GI tract, though still connected, ends up in the wrong place.
+This malrotation, as it is called, can remain loose and the intestines can move in many directions and become twisted.
+If the GI tract twists and loops around itself, the intestine can become blocked, and its blood supply can be affected.
 This is called volvulus.
-Malrotation with volvulus requires emergency surgery to correct the problem.
+Malrotation with volvulus usually causes a baby to vomit bile and requires emergency surgery to correct the problem.

 Hirschsprung’s disease